Water Housing for Nikon D850 Product Overview

-Our C2100 housing for the Nikon D850 is sold as a ready to use kit ; just add your camera, lens, and you’re ready to start creating images in and around the water.
+Our C2100 Water Housing for Nikon D850 is sold as a ready to use kit ; just add your camera, lens, and you’re ready to start creating images in and around the water.

-Our Liquid Eye Model C2100 is compatible with over 20 different camera bodies, all that is needed to switch from one to another is to switch the camera tray, the back plate (for Advanced Models only), the camera plug (if the two cameras use different plugs) and the Shutter Extender (for Advanced Models only).
+Our Liquid Eye Model C2100 Water Housing for Nikon D850 is compatible with over 20 others different camera bodies.
+All that is needed to switch from one to another is to switch the camera tray, the back plate (for Advanced Models only), the camera plug (if the two cameras use different plugs) and the Shutter Extender (for Advanced Models only).

 This complete housing system is affordably priced with no hidden fees – your price already includes handling and shipping.

 * Zoom lenses require a gear sleeve to engage the water housings zoom control.
 These are subject to additional cost.